kavishjadon/unicorn_global_assesment/README.md

 npm start
 ```
 ## Notes
 'build' folder contains the build of the react project.
-The development project is located in 'client' folder.
+The development project is located in 'client' folder.<br/>
 'data' folder is temporary, it is just used to populate database with dummy data for testing purposes.